-January 24 is the feast day of St. Francis de Sales.
-He was an amazing man who gave up a life of comfort and wealth to be a priest, and who ended up being driven by his own quiet zeal to trudge barefoot, unsupported, and alone through the Switzerland countryside in an attempt to convert Calvinists back to the Catholic Church after the Protestant Reformation.
+January 24th is the feast day of one of the esteemed St. Francis de Sales (1567 – 1622).
+He was an amazing man who gave up a life of comfort and wealth among the noble class to become a common priest, and who ended up being driven by his quiet zeal to trudge barefoot, unsupported, and alone through the Swiss countryside in an attempt to convert the heretical Calvinists and their followers back to the Catholic Church after the tumultuous Protestant revolt.

-After St. Francis de Sales (1567 – 1622) was ordained bishop of Geneva, Switzerland, he began to get “serious” about developing an interior life of holiness.
-That is, he got serious about not just being a religious person, but intentionally working on being a true saint.
-This noble goal was remarkable because during his day such serious attempts at holiness were reserved primarily for monks and nuns—those men and women living as cloistered contemplatives dedicated solely to this pursuit.
+After St. Francis de Sales was ordained bishop of Geneva, Switzerland, he began to get serious about developing an interior life of holiness.
+That is, he got serious about not just being more pious, but intentionally working on being a true saint.
+This noble goal was remarkable, because during his day such determined attempts at holiness were reserved primarily for monks and nuns—those men and women living as cloistered contemplatives dedicated exclusively to this pursuit.

 Here is a portion from his classic Catholic book, Introduction to the Devout Life, from a chapter entitled “Examination of the Soul’s Condition as regards God”.
 In this excerpt we can see how he truly did provide immensely useful and practical advice for the average person on how to develop a deeper spiritual union with God.

 EXAMINATION OF THE SOUL’S CONDITION AS REGARDS GOD